 Nordic Women Mediators

-CRIC and Professor Vibeke Vindeløv are the Danish operational partners of the Nordic Women Mediator (NWMN), a network of women from the Nordic countries with experience in professional conflict mediation and negotiation.
+CRIC is the Danish operational partner of the Nordic Women Mediators (NWM), a network of women from the Nordic countries with experience in professional conflict mediation and peacebuilding.

 The UN Security Council has on numerous occasions expressed concern at the persistent obstacles to women's full involvement in the prevention and resolution of conflicts.
 Special attention has been drawn to the constant under-representation of women in peace processes, transitional processes and post-political settlement decision-making, institutions and reconstruction.
 A UN study (pdf) has found that only two per cent of chief mediators, nine per cent of negotiators, and four per cent of signatories were women.
 The NWM network is created to counter this by facilitating women’s involvement in peace processes.

 - Increase the number of Nordic women that are actively involved in international peace-making efforts